cool-dev-code/Gameloop-iPad-view-Keymapping/.github/ISSUE_TEMPLATE/Keymapping_improve.md

 ---
 name: ➕ Keymapping improvement
-about:  Request to add new buttons in keymapping
+about:  Request to add new buttons in keymapping etc
 title: 'Add new button'
 labels: 'Add New Keymapping'
 assignees: 'cool-dev-code'